Azure/Industrial-IoT/deploy/helm/azure-industrial-iot/README.md

 > **NOTE:** For any production deployment of Azure Industrial IoT solution it is required that those AAD App Registrations are created and details are provided to the chart.
-And we strongly recommend having those for non-production deployments as well, particularly if you have enables Ingress.
+And we strongly recommend having those for non-production deployments as well, particularly if you have enabled Ingress.
 If you choose to not have them, then you would have to disable authentication by setting `azure.auth.required=false`.

 The following details of AAD App Registrations will be required: